manojcchoudhary/lightomate/README.md

 1. Clone the repo.
 2. cd to cloned repo.
 Example : "cd lightomate"
 3. Run "npm install" to install dependencies.
-4. Configure code. [ There are comments which will help configure the code.]
+4. Configure code. [ There are comments which will help you configure the code.]
 5. Run "npm start"
 6. Once audit is complete.
 You can find the page report json in your target report directory.